 "Flutter is an open-source project with a BSD-style license and includes the contributions of hundreds of developers from around the world.
 In addition, there's a vibrant ecosystem of thousands of plug-ins."

 Flutter does not replace the traditional app models for building mobile apps offered by Apple and Android.
 Instead, it gives you a tool, which can either be embedded into an existing app or used to create an entirely new app.

 What is Flutter?

 Flutter is an open-source UI software development kit built by Google using C, C++, Dart, and Skia.
-It can be used to develop applications for Android, iOS, Windows, Mac, Linux, Google Fuchsia, and the web.
+It can be used for multi-platform app development across Android, iOS, Windows, Mac, Linux, Google Fuchsia, and the web.

 As it is created using Skia – a 2D rendering engine – it can only implement 2D apps at present.
 However, Google has plans to develop an optimized 3D API in the long run.

 Why Use Flutter?

 Flutter was created to enable the development of Android and iOS apps from a single codebase using a modern, reactive framework.
 Since its official release in December 2018, it has managed to develop a fan base in the mobile app dev world.
 Here are a few reasons why: